-Adelaide Microscopy, or the Electron Optic Centre as it was originally known, has been working with researchers, students and industry since 1977 when the University brought together its Electron Beam Instrumentation and associated sample preparation equipment into one co-location.
+Adelaide Microscopy, or the Electron Optic Centre as it was originally known, has been working with researchers, students and industry since 1977 when the University brought together its electron beam instrumentation and associated sample preparation equipment into one central location.

-An NCRIS funded facility, we are now located in four key laboratories across the campus:
+A facility funded by the National Collaborative Research Infrastructure Strategy (NCRIS), we are now located in four key laboratories across the campus:

 - Helen Mayo North Building on Frome Road offers not only the latest in electron beam techniques but also optical, confocal, in vivo, live cell and x-ray imaging techniques.